JDW-ehb/MIT/readme.md

 Secure login and registration

-Password hashing via BCrypt
+Password hashing using BCrypt

-Session-secured areas requiring authentication
+Authentication-protected areas

-Configurable session timeout within Spring Security
+Configurable session timeout

-User accounts and sensitive areas of the application are protected by default.
+User accounts and sensitive areas are protected by default.

 Technology Stack